Whether you have completed a semester or attended a number of colleges, we would like to help you complete your educational goals.

 Once Tri-C receives your official college transcript(s), you will receive an email confirming your transcripts have been evaluated.
 Upon receiving your email, go to the Student tab on my Tri-C space under the Academic Records section.
 Click on the View Transcript (Unofficial) link to see your transfer credit evaluation.

 - Attend an on-campus preparation session prior to placement testing.
 Studies show students attending an in-person prep session may achieve a higher placement level.
-Self-study guides are available for those unable to attend the in-person review sessions.
-View the hours/locations of in-person prep sessions and the self-study guides.

 - Take placement tests at your nearest campus testing center.
 Bring a photo ID.